 Horses have played a critical role in U.S. history and American culture.
 They remain our companions and partners in competition, work and recreation, and those that roam our public lands remain a symbol of freedom throughout the world.

-And while the American public has shown no taste for horse meat and in surveys expresses strong opposition to the slaughter of horses, with more than 80 percent consistently opposed, a number of companies have applied to open slaughterhouses in recent years in order to meet demand in countries that include Mexico, Japan, France, and Belgium.
+The American public has shown no taste for horse meat and in surveys expresses strong opposition to the slaughter of horses.
+More than 80 percent consistently oppose horse slaughter in opinion polls.

 Because American horses are not raised to be eaten, they frequently are given medications banned for human consumption by the USDA and European Union.